 Moreover, there has been heightened governmental scrutiny in the United States of pharmaceutical pricing practices in light of the rising cost of prescription drugs and biologics.
 Such scrutiny has resulted in several recent congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for products.
-For example, in July 2021, the Biden administration released an executive order, "Promoting Competition in the American Economy." with multiple provisions aimed at prescription drugs.
+For example, in July 2021, the Biden administration released an executive order, "Promoting Competition in the American Economy," with multiple provisions aimed at prescription drugs.
 In response to Biden's executive order, on September 9, 2021, HHS released a Comprehensive Plan for Addressing High Drug Prices that outlines principles for drug pricing reform and sets out a variety of potential legislative policies that Congress could pursue as well as potential administrative actions HHS can take to advance these principles.
 In addition, the IRA, among other things, (1) directs HHS to negotiate the price of certain single-source drugs and biologics covered under Medicare and (2) imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation.
-These provisions began to take effect progressively starting in fiscal year 2023.
-On August 15, 2024, HHS announced the agreed-upon reimbursement price of the first ten drugs that will be subject to price negotiations, although the Medicare drug price negation program is currently subject to legal challenges.
-HHS will select up to fifteen additional drugs covered under Part D negotiation in 2025.
+These provisions will take effect progressively starting in fiscal year 2023, although the Medicare drug price negation program is currently subject to legal challenges.
 The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
 HHS has issued and will continue to issue and update guidance as these programs are implemented.
+It is currently unclear how the IRA will be implemented but it is likely to have a significant impact on the pharmaceutical industry.
 On February 14, 2023, in response to the Biden administration's October 2022 executive order, HHS released a report outlining three new models for testing by the CMS Innovation Center which will be evaluated on their ability to lower the cost of drugs, promote accessibility and improve quality of care.
 It is unclear whether the models will be utilized in any health reform measures in the future.
 Further, on December 7, 2023, the Biden administration announced an initiative to control the price of prescription drugs through the use of march-in rights under the Bayh-Dole Act.
 On December 8, 2023, the National Institute of Standards and Technology published for comment a Draft Interagency Guidance Framework for Considering the Exercise of March-In Rights which for the first time includes the price of a product as one factor an agency can use when deciding to exercise march-in rights.
 While march-in rights have not previously been exercised, it is uncertain if that will continue under the new framework.
 At the state level, legislatures have increasingly passed legislation and implemented regulations designed to control pharmaceutical and biological product pricing, including price or patient reimbursement-constraints, discounts, restrictions on certain product access and marketing cost disclosure and transparency measures, and, in some cases, designed to encourage importation from other countries and bulk purchasing.

-We expect that the Affordable Care Act, the IRA, as well as other healthcare reform measures that may be adopted in the future may result in more rigorous coverage criteria and in additional downward pressure on the price that we receive for any approved product.
+We expect that the Affordable Care Act, the IRA, as well as other healthcare reform measures that may be adopted in the future, may result in more rigorous coverage criteria and in additional downward pressure on the price that we receive for any approved product.
 Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.
 The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, achieve and sustain profitability or commercialize atacicept, MAU868 or any future product candidates we may develop.